I'm sorry if this Wrytup reminds you of someone or if something similar you went through. But it is what it is.

 Manipulation: There is the whole number of shades of manipulation.

 Yeah, this one never gets old, buddy.
-This is where they bring out the huge list of all the mistakes you ever made, the ones you don't even remember making, and even make up some if you are a forgetful person, and lastly, tell you the deep impact it made in their life.
+This is where they bring out the huge list of all the mistakes you ever made, the ones you don't even remember making, and even make up some if you are a forgetful person.
+Lastly, tell you the deep impact it made in their life.

 Like how you not giving them a pencil in the exam can lead them to fail it. (seriously, dude if you knew you would fail without it, should've got your own.
 I'm your friend, not your mom).
 And you know what, it's not even that serious.